 The Tool For Making The Perfect Elevator Pitch

 I’ve been looking for an automated pitch generator ever since Harvard removed their automatic pitch maker.
 I’ve finally found one at Buzzuka.
-OK, it’s not perfect, you actually need a human being and some passion for that, but what it does nicely is get you into the right frame of mind and get you to a starting point.
+OK, it’s not perfect, you actually need a human being and some passion for that, but what it does nicely is put you into the right frame of mind and get you to a starting point.

 Renew It: Don’t take your pitch for granted.
 Always consider new ways of delivering it.
 Refine and refresh it over time.